How to Promote Diversity and Inclusion in Restaurants

 Change Doesn't Occur Overnight

+After more than a year of transformation in the restaurant industry in bridging racial and gender gaps and creating new equity, diversity, and inclusivity cultures, leaders have learned how to be patient.
+Right now, the restaurant industry's C-suites and beyond are mostly still occupied by male white leaders, and a shift to occur might take years.
 Petersen from Noodles & Company said that C-suites changes don't happen overnight.
 Petersen also said that even though the movement isn't happening as fast as they'd like, Petersen still sees many industry peers bringing diverse talent in when they have the opportunity to do it.
 Petersen made the point that, if one were to look at their board or executives six years prior, one would likely see a team that was very homogenous-looking.
 But now the company has grown; people of color and women are sitting within those seats, but it wasn't a change overnight.

 Want to Learn More About Diversity and Inclusion?